Palm Springs Sonography Schools

 Associate of Science in Diagnostic Medical Sonography

-Participants must complete 60 semester units plus 24 semester units of general education courses.
+Participants must complete 60 semester units plus required general education courses.
 Courses include related medical terminology, ultrasound physics and instrumentation, DMS fundamentals, pathophysiology, sectional imaging, ultrasound pathology and patient care techniques.
 Students must also pass courses in abdomen, obstretric/gynecology and vascular scanning.
 Before graduation, 25 semester units of clinical experience must be completed.
 This degree is not transferable to a 4-year university.